 After decades of vigorous work, experimentation, and refinement, our state’s arts infrastructure reaches into all 100 counties through one of the most highly developed and effective networks of local arts councils in our nation.
 An abundance of outstanding artists and arts organizations continues to enrich our communities.
 Artists and institutions improve quality of life, educate and inspire our youth, and stimulate an extraordinary amount of economic activity.

-The A+ Schools Program has become the most successful model for arts-based whole school reform in the nation.
-There are currently 50 A+ Schools in 29 counties, and we recruit and train an additional five to seven schools each year.
+The A+ Schools of North Carolina has become the most successful model for arts-based whole school reform in the nation.
+There are currently 64 A+ Schools in 37 counties, and we recruit and train an additional five to seven schools each year.

 N.C.
 Arts Trails showcase our distinctive cultural assets including Appalachian music, Cherokee arts and culture, literary heritage, traditional and contemporary crafts, and African American music.
 Guidebooks, CDs, websites, and brochures promote the trails to tourists and visitors.

-The SmART Initiative, an arts-driven economic development program, showcases the central role the arts play in downtown revitalization.
+SmART Communities, an arts-driven economic development program, showcases the central role the arts play in downtown revitalization.
 Towns and cities work with local resource teams, Arts Council staff, and expert consultants to create large-scale transformative projects that are generating new private investment and increased visitation.

 The N.C.
 Folklife Program documents and presents North Carolina’s nationally-recognized cultural traditions in music, craft, dance, and narrative, among others.